Laura Polley

 Laura is passionate about multi-disciplinary teaching and learning and has delivered lectures within the BSc Mental Health Nursing course, as well as the BA Special Educational Needs and Disability Studies course, drawing on her professional experience as a Supervising Officer within HMPPS.

-Laura is passionate about Lived Experience as teaching pedagogy, and as such, regularly invites both professionals and service-users with involvement in Criminal Justice to deliver sessions to Criminology experience, enabling students to make links between theory and practice within their lectures and seminars.
+Laura is passionate about Lived Experience as teaching pedagogy, and as such, regularly invites both professionals and service-users with involvement in Criminal Justice to deliver sessions to Criminology students, enabling students to make links between theory and practice within their lectures and seminars.
+She is also passionate about experiential learning, organising field trips and professional activities for students to learn outside of the classroom.

 Laura is a volunteer for Anglia Care Trust – a local third-sector organisation offering support with housing, domestic abuse, money advice and advocacy.
 As part of her role, she regularly attends Police Investigation Centres to act as an Appropriate Adult for children and vulnerable adults, supporting them through their detention.
 Additionally, Laura volunteers her time to the housing department at Anglia Care Trust, creating and delivering food parcels to those in need within her community.